Epirubicin Side Effects

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking epirubicin:More common
+If any of the following side effects occur while taking epirubicin, check with your doctor or nurse immediately:More common

 - Black, tarry stools